aswarda/sample-app/README.md

 # First-repo-123
-first day of DevOps class...
+first day of DevOps class
+changes has done.